adamjimenez/Xbox2Mouse/README.md

 * Previous / Next tab with LB|RB + left / right
 * Volume control with right stick, click to toggle mute
 * Zoom with LB|RB and right stick, click to reset zoom

+Right click tray icon and click About for full controls